-- 19. A tied-pub tenant may end the MRO process, as referred to in regulations 16 and 17, at any time by writing to the pub-owning business confirming that- - (a) they no longer wish to continue the MRO process, or - (b) they agree to a separate lease agreement or lease arrangement with the pub-owning business.
+19. A tied-pub tenant may end the MRO process, as referred to in regulations 16 and 17, at any time by writing to the pub-owning business confirming that-

+(a) they no longer wish to continue the MRO process, or

-(a) Commonly referred to as the RICS, a UK-based professional body for surveyors founded on 15 June 1868 and incorporated by Royal Charter on 26 August 1881.
+(6) Commonly referred to as the RICS, a UK-based professional body for surveyors founded on 15 June 1868 and incorporated by Royal Charter on 26 August 1881.